pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 	}

 	/**
-	 * Find all the active members of a chat that haven't sign the NDA
+	 * Finds all the active members of a chat that haven't sign the NDA
 	 * @param idChat ID of the chat
 	 * @return a List of User objects
 	 */